ianunruh/ianunruh.com/_posts/2014-05-14-monitor-everything-part-3.md

 }
 ```

 If the monitoring server crashes, it takes everything with it.
 If it's down long enough, the shippers will start discarding their backlog to avoid filling up memory.
-This takes us to the next architecture.
+Obviously we need to split out the Redis instances to separate nodes.

 ![Simple broker architecture w/ load balancing and HA](/images/simple-broker-ha-lb.png)

 If we split Redis out of the monitoring node onto a couple other nodes, we get load balancing and high availability.
-Distribute these across data centers to provide tolerance against network partitions.
+If you have nodes across multiple datacenters, put a Redis instance in each datacenter.
+This will provide protection against short-term network partitions.

 The configuration on Logstash is the same, except for adjusting the hosts you connect to.